gribkova20/NudgaGribkova/README.md

 `RNN_model_eng.py` - The module is designed to predict the topic of a text.

-`Input_data.py` - The module is designed to prepare input data for a neural network.
+`Input_data.py` -The module is designed to prepare input data for a neural network.

 `Text_processing.py` - This is a code designed for processing text in Russian and English.